onflow/add-a-play-to-topshot-set/README.md

 ### Step 3: Run the Transaction

-The transaction file is located in `./cadence/transactions`.
-To run the transaction, execute the following command:
+Transactions associated with the recipe are located in `./cadence/transactions`.
+To run a transaction, execute the following command:

 ```bash
 flow transactions send cadence/transactions/TRANSACTION_NAME.cdc --signer emulator-account